dawaltconley/portfolio/src/content/projects/onyxrenewables.md

   - jekyll
   - sass
   - liquid
+excerpt: >-
+  A corporate website for a renewable energy development company.
 ---

-A professional corporate website for a renewable energy development company, which I designed and currently maintain.
+A corporate website for a renewable energy development company, which I designed and currently maintain.
 Optimized for modern and legacy browsers like Internet Explorer, to meet the needs of Onyx's customers.